 Nickel ferrite nanoparticles

 Techniques for the stimuli-responsive delivery of therapeutics have been of increasing interest in recent years; however, realizing control of drug delivery remains a significant challenge.
 This technology is directed towards compositions and methods for targeted delivery of therapeutics by using a nanoparticle, a therapeutic of choice, and a thermally cleavable linker joining the two.
 By applying an electromagnetic field (EMF) at the appropriate time and location to cause local heating around the nanoparticle, a reaction can be initiated to release the therapeutic.
-In some cases, a metal nanoparticle can be employed and visible light at the plasmon resonant frequency can be used to heat the nanoparticle.
-In other cases, a magnetic nanoparticle can be employed and an alternating magnetic field is used to heat the nanoparticle.
+In some cases, a metal nanoparticle can be employed, and visible light at the plasmon resonant frequency can be used to heat the nanoparticle.
+In other cases, a magnetic nanoparticle can be employed and an alternating magnetic field used to heat the nanoparticle.

 Application & Market Utility